Villa proud of All-State selection

 Villa had been hampered throughout the season with a shoulder injury from football.
 It caused him to miss the early tournaments.

-“He taught me a lot of things,'' Villa said.
-“He is a really flunky wrestler.
-He uses a lot of techniques that others wouldn't use.
-I could see my flawas after working with him.
+“He taught me a lot of things,’’ Villa said.
+“He is a really funky wrestler.
+He uses a lot of techniques that others wouldn’t use.
+I could see my flaws after working with him.
 It helps having somebody to compete with every day.
-Every practice was competition.''
+Every practice was competition.’’

 Villa was an all-district running back for the Plainsmen and has signed a football letter of intent with Southwestern Oklahoma State.
-The two sports complimented each other.
+The two sports complemented each other.

 “A lot of competition from football carries over to wrestling,’’ Villa said.
 “I just love to compete against the other team.
 Both sports bring a team together.
 A lot of the conditioning in football helps in wrestling and vice versa.
 You’re not in wrestling shape at the beginning of the season, but coach Holland made sure that we were all in shape.’’